psmd-iberutaru/OpihiExarata/docs/source/technical/architecture/index.rst

 The OpihiExarata software handles the analysis of images one at a time.
 All relevant data and results of a given image are stored in a container class called OpihiSolution.
-Historical information are also provided and used in the OpihiSolution class.
+Historical observational information is also provided and used in the OpihiSolution class.

 As described in :ref:`user-system-framework`, there are five main problems which this software is to solve for each given image: astrometric plate